 Rockettes’ Tips for Keeping Your New Year’s Resolution: Working Out

-f you’re like most people and made a commitment this year to hit the gym for a sweaty workout session more frequently, you’re not alone.
+f you made a commitment this year to hit the gym more frequently for a sweat sesh, you’re not alone.
 And we get it: it’s easy to lose some of that motivation after a few weeks.
 From taking a class with a friend to doing something you love, we Rockettes are sharing our tried-and-true tips and tricks that will help you stick to your fitness resolution:

 Start slow.
 “Come the new year, I start my own exercise habits again.
 It can be as simple as starting with one physical activity a day and making that part of my daily routine.
 That might be as simple as taking a walk and then building from there.
 Start slow and find something you enjoy doing!” —Rockette Hannah S.

 Stick to a routine.
 “To commit to a healthy lifestyle of exercising, the key is routine!
 I personally like working out in the morning; I find myself with more energy throughout the day and I get it out of the way!
-Of course the first few times waking up a little early was difficult, but once I set a routine for myself it became natural! —Rockette Katelyn G.
+Of course, the first few times waking up a little early is difficult, but once I set a routine for myself it becomes natural!” —Rockette Katelyn G.